dod-zh/web/content/about/sustainability.md

 ## Share Your Ideas

-If you have any more suggestions or ideas for making DevOpsDays Zurich more sustainable, please [get in touch using our contact form](../contact/).
+If you have any more suggestions or ideas for making DevOpsDays Zurich more sustainable, please [get in touch](mailto:organizer@devopsdays.ch).

 We might not have a solution in every case or right away – but you can be sure that **we are passionate and eager to find one**!